textlab/fglossa/README.md

 ./create_db.sh
 ```
 After that last command, simply exit from the sqlite command line using `.exit` or Ctrl-D. Then `cd` into the `create_corpus` directory and follow the instructions in the `README.TXT` to create your first corpus in Glossa.

+Note that the `src/Corpora` directory and its contents are included in `.gitignore` to prevent your corpus-specific code from being included in the main repo.
+You may want to initialize a separate git repo in `src/Corpora` to keep your corpus definitions under version control.

 ## Starting the application